SOC1027 : Comparing Cultures

 The essay tests understanding by allowing students to create a reasoned argument regarding their chosen questions on module content.
 It allows practice of research, critical reading, synthesis of literature and the development of a sustained argument on the chosen topics.

-The seminar reading synopses are short (250 word) reflective summaries of the reading set for a seminar.
+The seminar reading synopses are short (300 word) reflective summaries of the reading set for a seminar.
 Students will be required to submit their write-up to the seminar leader when attending the relevant session.
-They have a choice of four topics from eight seminars.
-This exercise encourages students to prepare in advance for seminar discussion and facilitates the development of their critical reading skills.
-It furthermore aids their continuous development as it is a chance to 'try out' their understanding of complex academic materials in advance of essay and exam preparation.
-Each synopsis is worth 6.25% of the final mark.
+They have a choice of three topics from seven seminars; the first seminar introduces students to synopsis writing.
+Seminars facilitate the development of students critical reading skills and allows them to 'try out' their understanding of complex academic materials in order to develop skills in independent argument which supports academic development as well as preparation for the essay and exam.
+Each synopsis is worth 8% (=24%) of the final mark.